Skip to content

 What is the cost to play Developmental/Rep soccer?

-Costs are a full kit (jersey, shorts, etc.), insurance, Ontario Soccer registration fee, festival/tournament entry fees, field maintenance and lining, referee costs, administrative overhead, player book, team bond and any coaching courses and equipment bought by the team.
+Costs are a full kit (jersey, shorts, etc.), insurance, Ontario Soccer registration fee, festival/tournament entry fees, field maintenance and lining, referee costs, administrative overhead, team bond and any coaching courses and equipment bought by the team.